joetifa2003/mm-go/README.md

 go get github.com/joetifa2003/mm-go
 ```

+## Packages

+`mm` - basic generic memory management functions
+`typedarena` - contains TypedArena which allocates many objects and free them all at once
+`vector` - contains a manually managed Vector implementation
+`linkedlist` - contains a manually managed Linkedlist implementation
+`hashmap` - contains a manually managed Hashmap implementation
+`mmstring` - contains a manually managed string implementation
+`malloc` - contains wrappers to raw C malloc and free

-## TypedArena (recommended)
+## typedarena

-NewTypedArena creates a typed arena with the specified chunk size.
+New creates a typed arena with the specified chunk size.
 a chunk is the the unit of the arena, if T is int for example and the
 chunk size is 5, then each chunk is going to hold 5 ints.
 And if the
 chunk is filled it will allocate another chunk that can hold 5 ints.